-All suspected cases of maladministration and malpractice will be examined promptly by Focus Awards to establish if malpractice or maladministration has occurred and we will take all reasonable steps taken to prevent any adverse effect from occurring, however, where any such Adverse Effect occurs, Focus Awards will mitigate it as far as possible and correct it.
+All suspected cases of maladministration and malpractice will be examined promptly by Focus Awards to establish if malpractice or maladministration has occurred, and we will take all reasonable steps to prevent any adverse effect.
+However, where any such Adverse Effect occurs, Focus Awards will mitigate and/or correct it as far as is possible.

-All suspected cases of malpractice and maladministration will be passed to the Head of Quality Assurance and we'll acknowledge receipt, as appropriate, to external parties within 48 hours.
+All suspected cases of malpractice and maladministration will be passed to the Head of Quality Assurance, and we'll acknowledge receipt, as appropriate, to external parties within 48 hours.

-The Head of Quality Assurance will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this policy and will allocate a relevant member of staff (e.g. a member of our quality assurance team) to lead the investigation and establish whether or not the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by Focus Awards.
+The Head of Quality Assurance will be responsible for ensuring the investigation is carried out in a prompt and effective manner in accordance with the procedures in this Policy.
+He or she will allocate a relevant member of staff (e.g., a member of our quality assurance team) to lead the investigation and establish whether the malpractice or maladministration has occurred, and review any supporting evidence received or gathered by Focus Awards.